Find Affordable College Courses

 $17,189 Average Tuition & Fees

 You’ll be in good company if you decide to attend Grand Canyon University.
 It ranked #5 on our 2023 Best Value General Biology Schools in Arizona list.
-Located in the large city of Phoenix, Grand Canyon University is a private for-profit college with a very large student population.
+Located in the city of Phoenix, Grand Canyon University is a private for-profit school with a fairly large student population.

-In-state tuition fees for undergraduate students at Grand Canyon University are $17,189 per year.
+The average tuition and fees for an in-state undergraduate at Grand Canyon University are $17,189 a year.
 On average, biology graduates from Grand Canyon University take out $27,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $181.

 Full General Biology at Grand Canyon University Report

-Midwestern University - Glendale ranked #6 on this year’s Best Value General Biology Schools in Arizona list.
+Midwestern University - Glendale did quite well in this year’s ranking of the best value schools for general biology students.
+It came in at #6 on the list.
 Midwestern University - Glendale is a small private not-for-profit school located in the large suburb of Glendale.

 Best Value General Biology Colleges in the Southwest Region

-Explore all the Best Value General Biology Schools in the Southwest Area or other specific states within that region.
+Explore all the Best Value General Biology Colleges in the Southwest Area or other specific states within that region.

 State Degrees Awarded